-Regulation (EU) 2022/328 of 25 February 2022 includes a prohibition on the sale, supply, transfer or export of certain listed goods and technology which might contribute to Russia's technological enhancement of its defence and security sector ("Advanced Technology").
+Council Regulation (EU) No. 2022/328 of 25 February 2022 includes a prohibition on the sale, supply, transfer or export of certain listed goods and technology which might contribute to Russia's technological enhancement of its defence and security sector ("Advanced Technology").
+Council Regulation (EU) No. 2022/576 of 8 April 2022 amended the list of relevant goods and technology.